Coquillettidia perturbans

 Coquillettidia perturbans is a species of mosquito that have been documented in every continent except Antarctica.
-This mosquito is a known as a vector of West Nile virus and Eastern equine encephalomyelitis.
+This mosquito is a known vector of West Nile virus and Eastern equine encephalomyelitis.
 The geographic range of C. perturbans is increasing due to the growing extensity of the feeding area.
 They are known to exist throughout the United States, mainly with a southern distribution, and are mammalophilic.

 Importance

 Coquillettidia sp. are vectors for many diseases, including West Nile virus, and Eastern equine encephalomyelitis, among others.
 C. perturbans infected with Eastern equine encephalomyelitis (or EEE) have been discovered in the United States, eastern Canada, the Caribbean, and Central America.
 This mosquito is implicated in transmitting EEE to humans, horses, resident birds, and sometimes emus, and also transmitting Jamestown Canyon virus while feeding on deer.
 Though C. perturbans are not usually the primary vector of EEE, it still influences the spread of this disease due to its ability to fly long distances and feed on large animals, including humans.
 The climate where this disease transmission takes place most often can be defined as swamp and/or hardwood forest habitat.